bxpana/zkSync-Tips/zkSync Era Guides.md

 *For now, there is no bridge from zkSync Lite to zkSync Era.
 We will communicate any updates on this matter.
 Learn more [here](https://github.com/bxpana/zkSync-Tips/blob/c00194b8538cb221fd54879eab316e23b854d658/How%20do%20I%20migrate%20my%20funds%20from%20zkSync%20Lite%20to%20zkSync%20Era%3F.md)

 3. You can find Live applications on: https://ecosystem.zksync.io/

+4. You can find the zkSync Era mainnet block explorer [here](https://explorer.zksync.io/)

 **Developers:**